roncoalson/CMCA-master/hiv.md

 * Lack of sleep
 * High anxiety

-Often, cannabis can be more effective than other pharmaceutical drugs in alleviating the symptoms of HIV treatments.
-Illinois doctors now recognize cannabis as an effective tool as part of an HIV therapy regimen.
+Often, cannabis can be more effective than pharmaceutical drugs in alleviating the symptoms of HIV treatments.
+Illinois doctors now recognize cannabis as an effective tool to treat symptoms of HIV therapy.